ingig/code-narrator/docs/src/config/ConfigHelper.ts.md

 ## Class: ConfigHelper

-The `ConfigHelper` class is the main class in this module, and it contains several static properties and methods for managing the configuration of a Code Narrator project.
+The `ConfigHelper` class is the main class in this module, and it provides several static properties and methods for working with project configurations.

 ### Static Properties

-- `env`: An object containing the environment variables loaded from the `.env` file.
+- `env`: Stores the environment variables from the `.env` file.
-- `OpenAiKey`: A string representing the OpenAI API key.
+- `OpenAiKey`: Stores the OpenAI API key.
-- `DocumentingProject`: An object representing the project being documented.
+- `DocumentingProject`: Stores the path to the project's documentation.
-- `BuilderPlugins`: An array of builder plugins.
+- `BuilderPlugins`: Stores an array of builder plugins.
-- `DocumentationType`: A string representing the documentation type (default: 'md').
+- `DocumentationType`: Stores the type of documentation (default is 'md').
-- `DocumentExtension`: A string representing the document file extension (default: '.md').
+- `DocumentExtension`: Stores the file extension for documentation files (default is '.md').
-- `CacheFilePath`: A string representing the cache file path (default: '.code-narrator/cache.json').
+- `CacheFilePath`: Stores the path to the cache file (default is '.code-narrator/cache.json').
-- `config`: An instance of the `ICodeNarratorConfig` interface representing the project configuration.
+- `config`: Stores the `ICodeNarratorConfig` object.

 ### Static Methods